Arthur-Matias/calculator-glassmorphism/README.md

 # Access
 $ cd calculator-glassmorphism

-# The just open index.html on your favorite browser
+# Then just open index.html on your favorite browser
 ```

 ## :memo: License ##